 Follow-up Testing.
 Any employee identified as needing assistance in resolving problems associated with alcohol misuse or controlled substance use shall be subject to at least 6 (six) unannounced follow-up tests in the first 12 months following the employee's return to duty.
 However, a Substance Abuse Professional may direct additional testing during the 12-month period, for an additional period not to exceed 60 (sixty) months from the date the employee returns to duty.
 Any employee identified as needing assistance shall be required to seek that assistance on his or her own time.
-In addition, the District will not compensate the employee for any time spent traveling to and from tests, or actually undergoing the tests as required, nor will they reimburse the employee for any direct or indirect expense incurred in connection with the tests.
+In addition, the district will not compensate the employee for any time spent traveling to and from tests, or actually undergoing the tests as required, nor will they reimburse the employee for any direct or indirect expense incurred in connection with the tests.
 Substance abuse professionals include: a licensed medical doctor; licensed psychologist; social worker; employee assistance professional; or certified addiction counselor with knowledge of and clinical experience in the diagnosis and treatment of alcohol and controlled substance disorders.

 5. Procedures for Testing

-The District will contract with an entity to perform the alcohol and controlled substance testing that has been certified by the National Institute for Drug Abuse (NIDA).
-The Medical Review Officer (MRO), is responsible for analyzing laboratory test results and employees' medical histories to determine whether a positive test result is due to the use of controlled substances.
+The district will contract with an entity to perform the alcohol and controlled substance testing that has been certified by the National Institute for Drug Abuse (NIDA).
+The Medical Review Officer (MRO) as provided by the testing facility, is responsible for analyzing laboratory test results and employees' medical histories to determine whether a positive test result is due to the use of controlled substances.

 A more detailed explanation of the testing procedure, along with the procedures assuring the integrity of the testing, safeguarding validity of the test results, and assuring that the results are attributable to the correct employee, will be provided upon request to employees.